 An excellent place to begin research is to search the Library catalogue.
 This will show you which books and eBooks we have available for you to borrow or access.

-Learning Advisers are members of the Library Team who specialise in providing support for particular subjects.
-Each course at College will have a dedicated Learning Adviser who can provide one-to-one support with your research and study skills.
+Library Information Advisers are members of the Library Team who specialise in providing support for particular subjects.
+Each course at College will have a dedicated Learning Information Adviser who can provide one-to-one support with your research and study skills.

 This practical book is designed for anyone who is planning to undertake a research project in the social sciences for the first time.
 Organised around eight operational steps, it explains difficult procedures step-by-step.